Skip to main content

 https://jamanetwork.com/journals/jamaotolaryngology/fullarticle/2831121

 Cool.
 Also, thanks for using female research participants.
-Next, the results are shared in a non-salacious manner, with the absolute risk in red and relative risk in blue.
+Next, the results are described in a non-salacious manner, with the absolute risk in red and relative risk in blue.

 How could you use this in class?
-As with most abusable research practices, sharing relative risk isn't in and of itself unethical.
+Sharing relative risk isn't in and of itself unethical.
 Using it to scare people is questionable.
 This is a responsible way to convey information: Yes, sugar drinks are best avoided.
 However, heart disease is more likely to kill us (Americans) than oral cancer.
-Also, this data use the Nurses Health Study which is a fascinating longitudinal study that has given us SOOOO much good health information.
+Also, this data uses the Nurses Health Study which is a fascinating longitudinal study that has given us SOOOO much good health information.

 Popular posts from this blog